-The Office of Research Development, Integrity and Assurance provides support for implementation of research compliance programs.
+Research Development, Integrity and Assurance provides support for implementation of research development and integrity programs.
 This includes:

 - Responsible Conduct of Research Education

 - Conflict of Interest

 - Research Misconduct